auto scaling observability

 Then we have the alerting, and it would be best to balance how you monitor and what you alert on.
 So, we know that alerting is not always perfect, and getting the right alerting strategy in place will take time.
 It’s not a simple day-one installation and requires much effort and cross-team collaboration.

-You know that alerting on too much will cause alert fatigue.
-And we are all too familiar with the problems alert fatigue can bring and tensions to departments.
+You know that alerting on too much can cause alert fatigue.
+We are all too familiar with the problems alert fatigue can bring and the tensions it can create in departments.

-To minimize this, consider Service Level Objective (SLO) for alerts.
+To minimize this, consider Service Level Objectives (SLOs) for alerts.
 SLOs are measurable characteristics such as availability, throughput, frequency, and response times.
-Service Level Objectives are the foundation for a reliability stack.
-Also, it would be best if you also considered alert thresholds.
+They are the foundation for a reliability stack.
+Also, it would be best if you considered alert thresholds.
 If these are too short, you will get a lot of false positives on your alerts.

 Monitoring is not enough.